rojanjose/guestbook-helm-operator/README.md

 oc create -f deploy/olm-catalog/guestbook-operator-project/manifests/guestbook-operator-project.clusterserviceversion.yaml
 ```

-Create the role, role binding, and service account to grant resource permissions to the Operator, and the Custom Resource Definition (CRD) to create the Memcached type that the Operator manages:
+Create the role, role binding, and service account to grant resource permissions to the Operator, and the Custom Resource Definition (CRD) to create the Guestbook type that the Operator manages:

 ```
 oc create -f deploy/crds/helm.operator-sdk_guestbooks_crd.yaml